mna/starlark-go/doc/nenu-001-defer-catch.md

 * A new opcode, `DEFERPUSH <addr>`, pushes a `defer` block to the stack (its start address, which is the next pc) and jumps to `addr`, which should be the first instruction after the block.
 * Similarly, a new opcode, `CATCHPUSH <addr>`, pushes a `catch` block to the stack and jumps to `addr`.

+A big issue is determining efficiently when a block is exited (e.g. on each pc change, check if it is outside the range of the addresses of the block).

+See https://cs.stackexchange.com/questions/104886/algorithm-data-structure-to-quickly-check-if-an-integer-is-a-member-of-any-lowe.
+Worth benchmarking if it does add any noticeable slowdown if there are no intervals to check (no defer/catch), ideally that would not add any overhead in that case.

+Or would it be possible to actually use static storage of those blocks, and instead of inserting a call on every exit path, use a single opcode to trigger deferred execution? `RETURN` would be the only one to not require it, it would automatically check if there is deferred execution pending?

+Think about it - there are 3 jump operations (`JMP`, `ITERJMP` and `CJMP`) and a single "exit all" one (`RETURN`).
+All other instructions advance to the next address without jumping (so they can only exit by "fallthrough" outside a block).
+For the jump opcodes, the deferred execution takes place immediately, _before_ jumping to the destination.
+For the return opcode, the returned value must be popped and stored temporarily, then execution takes place, and then the return (exit of function) is done.
+For the fallthrough scenario, the destination address is the current address (i.e. execution must return here after deferred execution).

+We could add a single `RUNDEFER` opcode before those 4 operations when there is at least one deferred block pending.
+It sets a flag that is valid for only the next instruction, which must be one of those 4, and indicates that deferred execution procedure is to be applied.
+It could take an argument indicating if it is a fallthrough (in which case it behaves as if it was followed by a `JMP <pc>`, and deferred execution runs immediately on the `RUNDEFER` opcode, or it takes no argument and is compiled with a subsequent `JMP <next>`).
+Those opcodes can then pop the deferred blocks and run them as required.
+This takes care - efficiently - of when to run the deferred blocks.
+Now we need a way to know when the deferred block exits.

+A deferred block can only exit via a fallthrough or a `RETURN` (no explicit jumps outside the block).
+In particular, it could not do a deferred `break` or `continue` inside a loop, nor a `goto` outside itself.
+If it contains a `RETURN`, it should be preceded by a `RUNDEFER` if there are pending deferred blocks, just like in non-deferred blocks.
+Because there can be only one returned value, a `RETURN` in a `defer` overrides any pending `RETURN`, so there's no need to keep a stack of those, only a single state value is required.
+Return addresses (where to go to after executing deferred blocks), on the other hand, need a stack, because executing a defer can cause execution of other (nested) defers, inside the `defer`, which would also require a destination address to be save.

+For the fallthrough behaviour, a `DEFERJMP` instruction indicates to jump to the last saved destination address in the case of a `defer` (or to return if triggered via a `RETURN`), or to jump to the address following its parent scope exit (which is the argument address always encoded with this opcode, and is required for a `catch`).
+Before doing so, it checks if there are any more deferred blocks to run (there could be many such blocks, the check for this is done using the source+destination address of what triggered deferred execution - any deferred blocks that were covering the source but not the destination must be executed).

 [A description of the steps in the implementation.]

 ## Rationale